-Other Pledged Revenues Paid Into State Road Fund.
-For Fiscal Year 2020, Pledged Revenues received by the Department (including vehicle transaction fees, driver's license fees, oversize/overweight permit fees, certain Public Regulation Commission fees, trip taxes, motor vehicle excise taxes (to the extent authorized to be paid into the State Road Fund), and interest on such funds received, in each case that are required by law to be paid into the State Road Fund) (collectively the "Other SRF Pledged Revenues"), were approximately \$39.1 million (preliminary), which represents a 7.6% decrease as compared to Other SRF Pledged Revenues received for Fiscal Year 2019.
-Such decrease was partially caused by State Motor Vehicle Division office closures during the first few months of the COVID-19 pandemic.
+(3) Other Pledged Revenues received by the Department (including vehicle transaction fees, driver's license fees, oversize/overweight permit fees, certain Public Regulation Commission fees, trip taxes, motor vehicle excise taxes (to the extent authorized to be paid into the State Road Fund), and interest on such funds received, in each case that are required by law to be paid into the State Road Fund) (collectively the "Other SRF Pledged Revenues").
+The decrease in Other SRF Pledged Revenues received by the Department during the first nine months of Fiscal Year 2021 was partially caused by State Motor Vehicle Division office closures during the first few months of the COVID-19 pandemic.

-Pledged Revenues Paid Into Highway Infrastructure Fund.
-For Fiscal Year 2020, amounts received by the Department from the collection of leased vehicle gross receipts taxes and tire recycling fees, in each case that are required by law to be paid into the Highway Infrastructure Fund, and interest on amounts in the Highway Infrastructure Fund (collectively, "Highway Infrastructure Fund Revenues") were approximately \$7.3 million (preliminary), which represents a 16.7% decrease as compared to Highway Infrastructure Fund Revenues received for Fiscal Year 2019.
+(4) Amounts received by the Department from the collection of leased vehicle gross receipts taxes and tire recycling fees, in each case that are required by law to be paid into the Highway Infrastructure Fund, and interest on amounts in the Highway Infrastructure Fund.
+The decrease in leased vehicle gross receipts taxes received by the Department during the first nine months of Fiscal Year 2021 is primarily the result of business slowdowns or closures caused by COVID-19.